WWE Rumors: Rey Mysterio Status For ‘WrestleMania 34’ Appearance Cleared Up By ‘Ringside News’

 There have been some WWE rumors circulating that Rey Mysterio may show up for WrestleMania 34 either in a match or in some other way.
 While the speculation is very light in terms of him being able to appear at the WWE’s big pay-per-view, a Sports Illustrated report opened the door for the idea.
 However, recent reports from professional wrestling insiders including Dave Meltzer have seemed to shoot down the rumors, at least a bit.
 Here are the latest details on what is being said about Mysterio’s potential return for a match or involvement at the pay-per-view.

 A day ago, the speculation hit about who Braun Strowman’s mystery tag team partner could be when he faces Sheamus and Cesaro for the WWE Raw tag team titles.
-A variety of superstar names have been tossed around including Big Cass and Samoa Joe.
+A variety of superstar names have been tossed around, including Big Cass and Samoa Joe.
 Justin Barrasso of Sports Illustrated put out a report with rumors that Vince McMahon was strongly considering Rey Mysterio for that spot.
 On Thursday, Ringside News‘ Steve Carrier reported on the Rey Mysterio situation with WWE.
 Carrier mentioned that Wrestling Observer Newsletter‘s Dave Meltzer said the WWE has not been in any sort of talks regarding Rey Mysterio appearing at WrestleMania 34.

-Meltzer said in his comments about Mysterio:
+Meltzer said the following in his comments about Mysterio.

 “At press time, while he [Rey] has been in talks with WWE, nobody had brought up to him doing anything at WrestleMania.
 Obviously, anything is possible and if WWE were to want him in that spot, he wouldn’t be adverse to it.”